AdobeDocs/analytics-platform.en/help/connections/audience-analysis/analyze-audiences.md

 ---
 # Analyze Experience Platform audiences in Customer Journey Analytics {#analyze-audiences-RTCDP}

-You can begin analyzing Experience Platform audiences in Customer Journey Analytics.

 After you [create an audience analysis configuration](/help/connections/audience-analysis/audience-analysis-configure.md), audience data becomes available as new dimensions in the data views where you configure them to be created.
-You can use the new audience dimensions anywhere in Analysis Workspace.
+You can use the new audience dimensions anywhere in Analysis Workspace if you have access to a data view where the audience analysis dimensions were added.

 ## Use the Audience overview template